-Training in this pathway includes one year of clinical geriatrics (see Clinical Pathway for details) at the Johns Hopkins Bayview campus in Baltimore, MD, followed by six months of mentored leadership training at the Moorings Park Continuing Care Retirement Community in Naples, FL.
-This state-of-the-art CCRC offers a numerous opportunities for the fellow to develop personalized skills to enhance his/her own personal goals while taking full advantage of the experience and knowledge of leaders within the Moorings Park and greater Naples medical community.
+Training in this pathway includes one year of clinical geriatrics (see Clinical Pathway for details) at the Johns Hopkins Bayview campus in Baltimore, MD, followed by six months of mentored leadership training at the Moorings Park Communities in Naples, FL.
+This state-of-the-art life care community offers many opportunities for the fellow to develop personalized skills to enhance his/her own personal goals while taking full advantage of the experience and knowledge of leaders within the Moorings Park and greater Naples medical community.

 Requirements and description

 Sponsored by Moorings Park, this program is designed for physicians who plan to pursue management/leadership positions in geriatrics.
 Applicants must have MD or DO degree and will have graduated from a US medical residency in internal medicine or family medicine and commit to eighteen months of training - one year of clinical training (see Clinical Pathway for details) in Baltimore, MD and six months of leadership training in Naples, FL.
 The last six months of the fellowship is structured to allow time for skills development and flexibility as to how those skills would be developed, but will also include clinical time to develop the necessary ability to balance commitments and manage time in order to optimize productivity in a leadership position.